Just-in-Time Access for Workloads: Eliminating Standing Privileges

 Security Vulnerabilities

-This creates a huge attack surface where a single compromised key can give an attacker access to multiple parts of your infrastructure.
-This risk is compounded by the fact that these keys are often hardcoded in repositories, embedded in container images, or stored in multiple locations, making them easy targets.
+A static credential is a permanent attack vector.
+Once a hacker obtains one, they can reuse it indefinitely and often across multiple systems.
+A single compromised key can open multiple parts of your infrastructure.
+These keys are often hardcoded in repositories, embedded in container images or stored in multiple locations, which makes them easy targets.

-With AI agents and LLMs, the attack surface expands further, these systems can be coerced through prompt injection or social engineering to reveal the API keys they hold.
+With AI agents and LLMs, the attack surface expands further.
+These systems can be coerced through prompt injection or social engineering to reveal the API keys they hold.

 Policy Gaps and Complexity